Authority

 Having done similar boxes that exploit ADCS in the past, this was a relatively straightforward box with a few twists at the end.

-However, certipy's req function was especially buggy and I received multiple errors which was only fixed after specifying the -dns-tcp
+However, certipy's req function was especially buggy and I received multiple errors which was only fixed after specifying the -dns-tcp and -dns parameters.

 Last updated